-On behalf of the Concordia R-II Board of Education, I would like to welcome each student and family to the upcoming 2020-2021 school year!
+On behalf of the Concordia R-II Board of Education, I would like to welcome each student and family to the upcoming 2022-2023 school year!
 We are eager to get this year underway, and we are more determined than ever to provide each student with an exceptional educational experience.
 To promote positive experiences on an individual basis, we look forward to thorough and open communication with each family.
 Therefore, we would like to welcome families new to our district, as well as students returning to Concordia R-II!

-We are devoted to making this an outstanding school year.
+The faculty and staff of the Concordia R-II School District are committed to providing opportunities for every student to excel academically!
 The mission of the Concordia R-II School District is to help all students develop their unique talents as well as the critical thinking, technological, and life-long learning skills needed in order to become productive, responsible, citizens in a global community.
 We will work to keep this mission at the center of our decisions in any actions we take to improve.
 We encourage the community, school, and family to take part in the multi-faceted approach for optimal student success.
 It is important to realize that every member of our staff and community plays an integral part in helping each student obtain their academic potential!

 Over the summer, the staff of Concordia have been working extremely hard to prepare for the return of students.
-We have taken extreme deep cleaning, disinfecting, and sanitizing precautions to promote safety to all students, staff, and community members.
-We will continue to ensure sanitary measures are maintained throughout the school year.
+We remain committed to a safe and healthy learning environment for everyone and have worked this past summer to ensure that our schools are safe, clean, and ready for students to learn.
 We owe a great deal of thanks to our custodians, food service, certified staff and volunteers for all of their hard work thus far!
 Furthermore, we want to thank our support staff and administrators who go to great lengths ensuring school and sport schedules are created, technology is renewed and improved, and student records are updated for the upcoming year.
-Especially in light of the unexpected end to the previous school year, these individuals deserve a great thank you for all of their hard work and dedication.
-These tasks are often behind-the-scenes jobs, but they have not gone unnoticed!
+So many people spend the summer ensuring that we are ready for the coming school year and we are grateful for their efforts!